tomdickson1/PatternAnalysis-2025/recognition/s4698845_improved_unet_pelvis/README.md

 The downsampling path uses strided convolutions (kernel size of 3) and residual blocks called 'context' modules to reduce the image size while increasing the number of channels, with the aim to extract higher level features of the image.
 The context modules have two convolutional layers separated by instance normalisation and dropout layers - these implement the 'pre-activation residual block' described in [3].

 Theses high-level patterns are then used in the upsampling path to create the final segmentation.
 The localisation modules in the upsampling path apply convolutions to reduce the number of feature maps, and combine these maps with the outputs of each downsampling layer using skip-connections.
 These connections promote gradient flow throughout the network.
-An additional improvement introduced by the Improved 3D UNet is the usage of the 'deep supervision', where the output of the final two localisation modules is combined directly (via a segmentation layer to correct the number of channel), with the final output of the network.
+An additional improvement introduced by the Improved 3D UNet is the usage of the 'deep supervision', where the output of the final two localisation modules is combined directly (via a segmentation layer to correct the number of channels), with the final output of the network.
 This is done so gradients flow more evenly through the network, reducing the vanishing gradients problem.

 Segmentations are one-hot encoded, with six channels on the output so that one corresponds to each class.
 This is required so that no order is conferred on the classes, as would happen if the output layer had only one channel, and the network had to predict class indices.